 Understanding the anatomy of type is a big help when you’re trying to figure out how to select or combine typefaces in a design.
 If you understand the variations in the basic construction of typographical characters, then you will be able to better match typefaces that, at least on the surface, appear to be wildly different.
 But many typefaces are visually complex, and nailing down exactly what makes them complex or different can be difficult without a starting point.

-Typography Deconstructed is a useful guide that breaks down the anatomy of typefaces.
+Typography Deconstructed19 is a useful guide that breaks down the anatomy of typefaces.
 Everything is presented visually and in alphabetical order, so finding what you’re looking for is easy.
 In addition to its resources, the website also offers a letterpress-style poster of the anatomy of typefaces that is not only beautiful, but a great quick reference for designers. (cc)

 Many of those old picture books from our early years are still worth a look once in a while.
 An Illustrated Guide20 reviews some of the most notable picture books out there.
 Guide’s authors, Catherine and Matthew Buchanan, have collected many of them from the last decade.